2025 Solar Incentives Guide for Midvale, UT - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

 Wondering how the ITC applies to your specific situation?
-Get in touch with your local Midvale solar panel installer to get more information.
+Get in touch with your local Midvale solar panel installation expert to get more information.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
-The credit will then be decreased by a few percentage points every year until it expires.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+At this point, the credit percentage will see a slight decrease annually until the program expires in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
 The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Midvale solar panel company.